 Step Five – Find the center of the sole of the shoe and the large fringe back piece.
 Follow along the curve and clip them together in place.
 Sew a 1/4″ seam along the edges.

-Sometimes trying to get the Cricut leather to curve can be difficult.
+Sometimes trying to get the Cricut leather to fold curved can be difficult.
 If you need to, just do the sides and then hand stitch the back curve, that works just as well.

 Step Six – Take the sole of the shoe and the toe piece and place them right sides together.
 Start by using a binder clip and place it in the center holding those two pieces together.
 Then follow along the curve of the toe and begin by stitching the shoes together using a 1/4″ seam.